 Water is held in the water tank.
 It can be heated with the optional water heater for clay or cold weather applications.

-It can be recirculated to keep it from freezing and to maintain a consistent temperature.
+Note: recirculator is used to keep it from freezing and to maintain a consistent temperature water.

 Water is pumped out under pressure through a hose to the handgun or wand.
 The high pressure water is used to cut up soil into chunks small enough to fit in the vacuum hose.